 Once you have been accepted as a patient your medical records need to be transferred to us, which may take several weeks to arrive at the practice.
-Once your medical records are transferred to us, you will be sent a new medical card.

 You will then be contacted by the surgery to book a 20-minute appointment for a routine health check with one of our nurses.
 If you are on regular medication, please inform our receptionist that you need a 30-minute appointment instead.
 We advise all our new patients to have this initial health check within the first three months of joining our practice.
 This will allow us to stay on top of your healthcare needs.

 The practice has a non-discrimination policy for accepting new patients.
 There are a number of reasons why you may not be able to register with your chosen GP.
 For example, you may live too far away.
 If this is the case, simply choose another GP in your local area.